melvinlee770/pi_bluetooth_beacon/README.md

 - Collects 100 RSSI samples from the target Bluetooth beacon.
 - Removes RSSI outliers.
 - Computes an average RSSI at 1 metre.
-- Prints a recommended `TX_POWER` value.
+- Prints a recommended `SIGNAL_REF` value.

 Why it matters:

-The distance estimate in both `master.py` and `slave.py` depends heavily on `TX_POWER`.
+The distance estimate in both `master.py` and `slave.py` depends heavily on `SIGNAL_REF`.
 If this value is wrong, the calculated distances will be wrong.

 How it works: